5 Best Books on Writing For Artists & Other Creatives

 Unpublishable is an overlooked round-up of rejection letters sent to now-famous authors.

-Borish will have you spit-taking that skinny latte as you read the obnoxious, wrong-headed, ivory-tower criticism that stunning authors like Hemingway, initially endured.
+Borish will have you spit-taking your green tea latte as you read the obnoxious, wrong-headed, ivory-tower criticism that stunning authors like Hemingway, initially endured.

 The message I get from Borish is to forge ahead, find your kind of editor at your kind of publishing house who will celebrate your kind of work.